Interacting binaries on the Main Sequence as in-situ tracers of mass transfer efficiency and stability: Results

 For conservative mass transfer ($\varepsilon=1$), we can calculate the initial orbital period the binary must have had to reach its current orbital period of 3.07\,d (Eq.\,(\ref{eq:conservative}), top left panel of Fig.\,\ref{fig:individual_examples}).
 The upper limit to the initial orbital period is given by the maximum initial orbital period for which mass transfer can occur on the Main Sequence.
 For LZ\,Cep, we see that angular momentum conservation allows for conservative mass transfer, although mass transfer stability arguments make it unlikely.
 For each value of inefficient mass transfer possible for LZ\,Cep ($0.36\leq\varepsilon<1$), we can calculate a range of values of initial orbital period, depending on the assumption of specific angular momentum loss from the binary (Eq.\,(\ref{eq:inefficient}), different colored lines in the upper panels of Fig.\,\ref{fig:individual_examples}).

 We can derive the plausible range of specific angular momentum loss factor $\gamma$ that can lead to the current orbital period $P_{\rm orb} = 3.07$\,d of the binary, for each value of $\varepsilon\neq1$.
 The black hatched region is excluded because $\gamma<0$ implies the binary gains angular momentum on mass loss.
 We deem the blue shaded region unlikely because the system has to lose a high amount of angular momentum ($\gamma>3$, \citealp{Nuijten2025}).
-To the left of the grey regions, we find the plausible range of the initial orbital period $P_{\rm orb,i}$, and in turn $\gamma$.
+To the left of the grey regions, we find the plausible range of the initial orbital period $P_{\rm orb,i}$, and in turn $\gamma$\footnote{The analytical equations for gamma (Eq.\,\ref{eq:inefficient}\,\&\,\ref{eq:epsilon0}) are valid only when epsilon is constant throughout the mass transfer phase.
+Since the mass transfer efficiency in the detailed binary models is a function of time, the analytical line showing $j_{\rm loss} = j_{\rm acc-orb}$ does not directly correspond to the detailed binary evolution model’s specific angular momentum loss.}.
 We set the lower limit to the initial orbital period to 1\,d as most binaries having shorter orbital periods are expected to enter into a nuclear timescale contact phase shortly after the onset of mass transfer on the Main Sequence \citep{Menon2021,Abdul-Masih2021,Abdul-Masih2022,Fabry2022,Fabry2023,Rickard2023,Henneco2024,Vandersnickt2025,Gull2025}.
 The allowed range of $\gamma$ for this system is $\sim0.5-3.0$.
 We also note that the binary is less likely to have originated from the most extended initial orbital periods due to considerations of angular momentum loss (blue hatched regions have $\gamma>3$).